If you are seeking a trademark attorney‚ Mandour & Associates can assist you. For a consultation, please contact us today.

 Trademark lawsuits can be filed in a court or with the Trademark Trial and Appeal Board.
 In this type of case, either a Notice of Opposition is filed against a pending trademark application, or a Petition to Cancel is filed against an existing trademark registration.
 The case then proceeds like a streamlined version of a federal lawsuit.

 We have extensive experience with these types of cases.
 To see a full list of the more than 250 TTAB cases that we have handled click here.
-If you have an opportunity to file a Notice of Opposition or Petition to Cancel, or if one has been filed against you, please see our U.S. Trademark Trial and Appeal Board page.
+If you are involved in either a Trademark Opposition or Trademark Cancellation, you may see our U.S. Trademark Trial and Appeal Board page.

 The Cycle of a Trademark Litigation Case